skawo/Zelda-64DD-Expansion-Disk-Template/README.md

    * "USA", "USA-DEV", "USA-D64", "JPN", "JPN-DEV", "JPN-D64" - Build target
    * "clean" - Runs make clean before building the disk
    * "nofs" - Foregoes building the filesystem (to speed up compilation once a lot of files have been added).
+   * "justfs" - Just generates the filesystem (for when a new file is added, to just generate the necessary symbols).

 # Adding files
 Simply drop in .zscene, .zmap, .bin or .yaz files into the filesystem directory.